Cognigy/Documentation/docs/ai/empower/agentic-ai.md

 ### Delete an AI Agent

-Before deleting an AI Agent, make sure that it is not used in any of your Flows.
+Before deleting an AI Agent, make sure the AI Agent isn't used in any Flows.
 Otherwise, Nodes linked to the deleted AI Agent may cause the Flow to fail.

 To delete an AI Agent, follow these steps: